Metadata is structured data that facilitates discovery, access, administration and preservation of resources.

 - Modify metadata to conform with community standards or project guidelines

-When providing metadata solutions, we consider:
+When providing metadata solutions, we strive to be: